spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 - A cluster profile created in Palette for VMWare.

-- Zone Tagging for dynamic storage allocation for persistent storage.
+- Zone tagging for dynamic storage allocation for persistent storage.

 <InfoBox>

-### Naming conventions for vSphere Region and Zone Tags
+The following naming conventions apply to vSphere Region and Zone tags:
-The following points apply when creating Tags:

 <br />

 - Valid tags consist of alphanumeric characters.

-- Tags must start and end with an alphanumeric characters
+- Tags must start and end with an alphanumeric character.

 - The regex used for validation is `(([A-Za-z0-9][-A-Za-z0-9_.]*)?[A-Za-z0-9])?`

-Some example Tags are:
+Some example Tags are: `MyValue`, `my_value`, and `12345`.

-`MyValue`

-`my_value`

-`12345`

 </InfoBox>

 ## Zone Tagging

 Zone tagging is required for dynamic storage allocation across fault domains when you provision workloads that require persistent storage.
-This is required for Palette Platform installation and is also useful for workloads deployed in the tenant clusters that require persistent storage.
-Use vSphere tags on data centers (k8s-region) and compute clusters (k8s-zone) to create distinct zones in your environment.
+This is required for Palette installation and is also useful for workloads deployed in the tenant clusters that require persistent storage.
+Use unique vSphere tags on data centers (k8s-region) and compute clusters (k8s-zone) to create distinct zones in your environment.
+Tag values must be unique.

-  For example, assume your vCenter environment includes three compute clusters, cluster-1, cluster-2, and cluster-3, that are part of data center dc-1.
+  For example, assume your vCenter environment includes three compute clusters (cluster-1, cluster-2, and cluster-3) that are part of data center dc-1.
 You can tag them as follows:

 | **vSphere Object**       | **Tag Category**     | **Tag Value**     |
 | :-------------       | :----------      | :-----------  |